AdmiralFirefox/info-covid-tracker/README.md

 # Info Covid Tracker

-A website that tracks all information related to COVID-19.
+This website is an updated version of [this one.](https://github.com/AdmiralFirefox/info-covid-corner) It   tracks all information related to COVID-19.
 The data updates from time to time depending on the COVID-19 API.

 **[You can visit the live site here.](https://info-covid-tracker.vercel.app/)**